A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 To have a comparative analysis between the corrected and uncorrected entropy at equilibrium, we plot the obtained expression for corrected entropy against the event horizon radius for different values of correction parameter.

-From the plot \ref{fig1}, we observe that in the limit $\alpha \rightarrow {0}$, the original entropy curve at saddle point is shown in red color which is an increasing function and takes positive values only.
-However, entropy shows surprising results when quantum corrections are taken into account for small sized black holes.
+From the plot (FIG. \ref{fig1}), we observe that in the limit $\alpha \rightarrow {0}$, the original entropy curve at saddle point is shown in red color which is an increasing function and takes positive values only.
+However, entropy shows surprising results when quantum corrections are taken into account for small-sized black holes.
 However, we notice that the behavior of entropy for large black holes does not undergo any deformation as anticipated.
 This implies that quantum corrections to entropy are significant only for black holes of very small horizon radius.
-Also, there exists two critical points.
-The entropy in between these critical points shows positive peak for negative value of correction parameter, while for positive values of correction parameter the corrected entropy shows a negative peak in between the critical points.
+Also, there exist two critical points.
+The entropy in between these critical points shows a positive peak for the positive value of the correction parameter, while for negative values of the correction parameter, the corrected entropy shows a negative peak in between the critical points.
 The negative values of entropy are physically meaningless and therefore forbidden.
-However, for small black holes whose horizon radius are smaller than the first critical horizon radius, the behavior of corrected entropy is totally reverse, i.e corresponding to negative values of correction parameter the micro-canonical entropy leads to the negative asymptotic value which is again physically meaningless.
-The micro-canonical entropy with positive correction parameter takes positive asymptotic value and therefore leads to the extra stability in system.
-Beyond the second critical point, the micro-canonical entropy in tandem to area-law entropy is an increasing function of event horizon radius irrespective of different specific values of correction parameter.
-This justifies the insignificance of thermal fluctuations at larger event horizon radius.
+However, for small black holes whose horizon radii are smaller than the first critical horizon radius, the behavior of corrected entropy is reversed, i.e corresponding to positive values of correction parameter the micro-canonical entropy leads to the negative asymptotic value which is again physically meaningless.
+The micro-canonical entropy with a negative correction parameter takes a positive asymptotic value and therefore leads to the extra stability in the system.
+Beyond the second critical point, the micro-canonical entropy in tandem to area-law entropy is an increasing function of event horizon radius irrespective of different specific values of the correction parameter.
+This justifies the insignificance of thermal fluctuations at a larger event horizon radius.

-\section{The leading-order corrections to thermodynamic potentials}
+\subsection{The leading-order corrections to thermodynamic potentials}

 In this section, we would like to evaluate various thermodynamic variables to define the state of the system (ensemble).
-In this regard, we start with the internal energy of the system.
-Internal energy being the state function has profound significance in thermodynamics and represents the sum total energy of basic building blocks of thermodynamic system, i.e., sum of kinetic energy arising from the motion of particles and potential energy by virtue of particular configuration of these particle.
+In this regard, we start with the enthalpy of the system.
 It is mathematically defined as follows